 the Mizen Head Peninsula, the retreat has a sense of remoteness,

-And an exciting new venture, The Wild Atlantic Way, will start in West Cork and continue all along the west coast of Ireland up to Donegal.
+The Wild Atlantic Way, an exciting new venture which travels all along the west coast of Ireland up to Donegal.
 The ambition of the project is that it will be ranked alongside the great driving routes of the world such as the Great Ocean Road in Australia and South Africa, and become a must-do experience in Europe.

 Enjoy nature, the constantly changing light, inspirational especially during the winter months, experience the seasons, discover the tiny coves, swim from the piers, fish for mackerel, enjoy the magic of this very special place including its history and ancient monuments.